heinscr/books-library/README.md

 - `500 Internal Server Error` - S3 or DynamoDB error

 ### POST /upload
-Generates a presigned PUT URL for uploading books directly to S3 (up to 5GB).
+Generates a presigned PUT URL for uploading books directly to S3 (up to 5GB). **Now supports S3 object tagging** to automatically set metadata during upload.

 **Authorization:**
 - Requires user to be in the "admins" Cognito group